torbsd/torbsd.github.io/blog.md

 /tmp is running off RAM with mfs.

 The ports tree is mounted on a 16G microSD card.
-It will enable us to build and test new ports on armv7. __TDP__ is looking at
+It will enable us to build and test new ports on armv7. __TDP__ is looking at porting other relevant PETs applications such as <a href="https://onionshare.org/">OnionShare</a> and finally moving <a href="https://github.com/jasperla/openbsd-wip/tree/master/net/obfsproxy">obfsproxy</a> into the official ports.

 Running on -current might seem counter-intuitive, as it is the OpenBSD development branch, and may contain bugs and breaks.
 But like the tor-alpha branch, OpenBSD's -current gets a lot of attention, and also includes the latest stable Tor port which is tor-0.2.9.9p0.
 While -current snapshots can be released multiple times a day on occasion, updating on a weekly basis is usually sufficient.